hussainpvt-ctrl/llm-prompt-engineering/README.md

 - 📲 Learn **how LLMs can be manipulated** with carefully engineered prompts.
 - 🛡️ Improve **AI safety & awareness** by understanding weaknesses.
 - 📑 Contribute to **cybersecurity & red-teaming research**.

 ---

-## ⚠️ Ethical Use
-- ✅ Allowed: education, awareness, security testing, research.
-- ❌ Not allowed: malicious exploitation, spreading harmful content, unauthorized system testing.

-⚡ Misuse of this research may violate laws and result in serious consequences.

----